wmde/wikidata-mismatch-finder/docs/README.md

 Since Mismatch Finder is using Laravel, we need to make sure that we update backend dependencies as well.
 To do this, run `composer outdated`.

-Update the dependencies that need updating in the `composer.json` file.
-Create a single commit for each update.
-And then run `composer update` to install the new packages.
+Run `composer update` to install the new packages.
 Then make sure that all unit tests still pass and building still works for every local commit using `sail artisan test`.

 Don't update to any major version of Laravel since that would require a migration and would be out of the scope of a chore.